Archive:Tom Regan Speech at the Royal Institute of Great Britain in 1989

 Will the objection be, finally, that no one has rights, not any human being and not any other animal either but, rather, that right and wrong are a matter of acting to produce the best consequences, being certain to count everyone’s interests and count equal interests equally.
 This moral philosophy, utilitarianism, has a long and venerable history, influential men and women, past and present, are among its adherents and yet it is a bankrupt moral philosophy if ever there was one.

 Are we seriously, seriously, to inquire as to the interest of the rapist before declaring rape wrong; should we ask the child molester whether his interest would be frustrated before condemning the molestation of our children?
 Remarkably a consistent utilitarianism demands that we ask these questions and, in so demanding, relinquishes any claim on our rational assent.
-With regard to the philosophy of AR, then, is it rational, impartial, scientifically-informed, does it stand for peace, and against injustice?
+With regard to the philosophy of animal rights, then, is it rational, impartial, scientifically-informed, does it stand for peace, and against injustice?
 To these – all these questions – the answer is an unqualified yes.

 And as for the objections that are raised against this philosophy, are those who accept it able to offer rational, informed, answers, again the answer is yes.
-In a battle of ideas, the philosophy of AR wins, its critics lose.
+In a battle of ideas, the philosophy of animal rights wins, its critics lose.
 It remains to be seen which side emerges, as the victor in the ongoing political battle between what is just and what is not.